diy, fashion, trends

 6. Now repeat steps 2 and 4.
 Pull on them, but not to tight!

-7. Keep braiding until you have ure desired length.
+7. Keep braiding until you have your desired length.

-8. Get you're glue gun or some textile glue and place a stripe of glue on top of the end.
+8. Get your glue gun or some textile glue and place a stripe of glue on top of the end.
 Do this on both sides.

-9. Cut the fabric that is on the other side of the glue strip.
+9. Cut the fabric on the other side of the glue strip.
 Not the braided side!

 10. It should look like this.

 11. Put some glue on the outside of the braid, like shown in the picture.